-7. The Delay Notice operates as an amendment to or rescission of the Rule.

-8. The APA does not permit the Department to delay a duly promulgated regulation in order to work on a replacement, without first satisfying the statute's substantive standards for a stay of agency action.

-9. The Delay Notice violates the APA in at least the following respects: (1) the Department failed to undertake notice and comment rulemaking prior to issuing the Delay Notice which operates as an amendment to or rescission of the Rule; (2) the Department failed to apply, or even acknowledge, the requisite legal standard for a stay of agency regulations; (3) the Department did not adequately base its justification for delaying the Rule on the pending litigation referenced in the Delay Notice; and (4) the Department failed to offer a reasoned analysis explaining its change of position regarding the Rule.
-The Delay Notice should therefore be vacated and set aside pursuant to 5 U.S.C. § 706(2).
+- 9. The Delay Notice and the IFR are not merely procedural delays; both the Delay Notice and the IFR operate to amend or rescind the Rule. - 10.
+The APA does not permit the Department to delay a duly promulgated regulation in order to work on a replacement, without first satisfying the statute's substantive standards for a stay of agency action. - Department failed to undertake notice and comment rulemaking prior to issuing the Delay Notice which operates as an amendment to or rescission of the Rule; (2) the Department failed to apply, or even acknowledge, the requisite legal standard for a stay of agency regulations; (3) the Department did not adequately base its justification for delaying the Rule on the pending litigation referenced in the Delay Notice; and (4) the Department failed to offer a reasoned analysis explaining its change of position regarding the Rule.
+The Delay Notice should therefore be vacated and set aside pursuant to 5 U.S.C. § 706(2). - 12.
+Likewise, the IFR violates the APA and should be set aside because it was adopted without public consultation, a negotiated rulemaking, or an opportunity for notice and comment, as required by the HEA, 20 U.S.C.
+1098a and the APA, 5 U.S.C. § 553; and is arbitrary, capricious, otherwise contrary to law, and in excess of the Department's statutory authority, in violation of the APA, 5 U.S.C. § 706(2).